Mapping Populations of Threatened Trees in China and Pakistan

 Success / importance

-Data was collected and individuals taller than 50 cm labelled for regular management & monitoring in the future (still growing well in March 2026).
-In addition, through regular visits to the populations, the flowering period has been confirmed (March) & the fruiting period (September).
-Interactions between birds & small mammals, & M. zenii were observed, including the first time, a bird species was recorded feeding on seeds, potentially key to the species’ dispersal.
+Data was collected and individuals taller than 50 cm labelled for regular management and monitoring in the future (still growing well in March 2026).
+In addition, through regular visits to the populations, the flowering period has been confirmed (March) and the fruiting period (September).
+Interactions between birds and small mammals, and M. zenii were observed, including the first time, a bird species was recorded feeding on seeds, potentially key to the species’ dispersal.

 Monitoring Tecomella undulata populations in Punjab, Pakistan